zhuang-li/Contextual-Semantic-Parsing-Paper-List/README.md

 # Context Dependent Semantic Parsing: A Survey
 It is currently an emerging field.
 Welcome to contribute!
-And if you find this survey useful, please cite:
+This survey has been accepted to COLING'2020.
+If you find this survey useful, please cite:
 ```
 @article{li2020context,
   title={Context Dependent Semantic Parsing: A Survey},